Author: Cecilia Ramirez

 Title: Rancho Tails

-Vato wolfed down the tamale the girl fed him and then he shyly licked her hand.
-Orale!
+Vato wolfed down the tamale the girl fed him and then he licked her hand.
 What a nice girl, he thought.
-He didn’t know who she was, or where she came from, but one thing was for sure, she knew how to treat a dude or a vato like himself.
+He didn’t know who she was, or where she came from, but one thing was for sure, she knew how to treat a vato.
 Not like the other watchdogs on the rancho.
-They had called him “weiner dog” and “fat chorizo on four legs.”
-They had treated him like roadkill.
+They treated him like roadkill.

-He rubbed his nose against her soft hand, warmed by her praise and the promise of more tamales.
-The girl tossed a piece of tamale into the stall behind her.
+Vato rubbed his nose against her hand, warmed by her praise and the promise of more tamales.
+The girl tossed a small piece into the stall behind her.
 “Go get it, boy,” she whispered.

-He scrambled after it, sliding on the scratchy hay.
-After he scooped up the last piece of beef and deliciousness, he looked for his new friend to lick her sneakers, maybe protect her from the coyotes prowling the rancho, but she was gone.
+He scrambled after it.
+When he scooped up the last crumb, he looked around for his new friend to thank her, maybe protect her from the coyotes prowling the rancho, but she was gone.

-The stall door caught his eye, as did the saddle with the Lone Star engraved on it.
-Fresh streaks of paint covered them.
+The stall door caught Vato’s eye.
+Fresh streaks of paint covered it.
 Vato groaned.
-It was his first night on the rancho and the horse barn had gotten vandalized right under his nose.
-He rushed outside and sniffed the ground, hoping to catch some sign of that sneaky vandal, but the smell of tamales overpowered everything.
+His first night on the rancho and the horse barn got vandalized right under his nose.
+He hurried outside and sniffed the ground, hoping to catch some sign of that sneaky vandal, but the smell of tamales overpowered everything.

 Vato hung his head.
-He had not only missed his chance to catch the vandal, he had given the other watchdogs another reason to think he wasn’t good enough.
-His old Jefe had gotten rid of him because he was a bad watchdog, and Vato had no doubt the same thing would happen on this rancho.
+He not only missed his chance to catch the vandal, he gave the other watchdogs another reason to think he wasn’t good enough to be on the rancho.
+His old Jefe had given him away because he was a bad watchdog and Vato had no doubt the same thing would happen to him on this rancho too.
 He sat on his haunches and sighed.
 He might as well throw himself on top of a barbecue pit and light a match.

-A loud noise near the chicken coop made Vato jump.
+A noise near the chicken coop made Vato jump.
 He stared into the darkness and zeroed in on a slight movement inside the coop.
-It could be the vandal, or even worse, coyotes!
+He didn’t know what it was.
+It could be the vandal or even worse, coyotes!

-There was no time to call for help so it was up to him to catch the coyotes.
+Vato got more excited.
 If he caught those coyotes, then he could prove to everyone he deserved a real watchdog assignment, like the chicken coop, and not be left to wander around the rancho like an opossum blinded by the daylight.
-He would prove he was a good watchdog, and one day, be the best watchdog this rancho had ever seen.
-They would never want him to leave.
+He would not only be a good watchdog, he would be the best watchdog this rancho had ever seen, and they would never want him to leave.

-The closer he got to the chicken coop, the longer and darker the shadows grew.
-Something rustled inside.
+The closer he got to the chicken coop, the longer the shadows grew.
+Vato finally reached the coop when he heard something rustle inside.
 He whipped around and bared his teeth.
 “Show yourself, or I will squash you like a chancla on a cockroach!”

 “Chale!
-It’s only a little chicken,” Vato said, giddy with relief.
-“Hola, little pollito.
+It’s only a little pollito,” Vato said, giddy with relief.
+He stepped closer to the coop and raked his paw over the chicken wire fence, making it screech with one of his long nails.
+“Hola, little chicken.
 I’m Vato, a new watchdog.
 I saw a shadow inside the coop and thought it was a coyote.”

 The chicken on the other side of the fence laughed.
 “What kind of watchdog mistakes a chicken for a coyote?”

-He stepped back.
+Vato stepped back.
 How dare she make fun of him?
+Well, he was not having any of it.
 He growled.
 “You should be lucky I just ate or else I would wrap you in a corn tortilla and call you an embuelto!”

 The chicken scurried into the shadows.
 Her voice cracked.
 “I didn’t mean to upset you.
 I’m sorry.”

-“They call me, ‘Tiny’, because I am so little,” she said.
-She stared at the empty nest next to her.
+“They call me, “Tiny’ because I am so little,” she said.
+She looked at the empty nest next to her.
 “Everything about me is little.
 Even the eggs I lay.”

-“Do you know what happens to chickens who lay little eggs?” asked Vato.
+“Do you know what happens to chickens who are too useless to lay eggs?”
+Vato asked.

 “Wh-What?”
 Tiny whispered.

-“They get covered in rice,” he said, narrowing his eyes.
+“They get covered in rice,” Vato said narrowing his eyes.
 “Haven’t you heard of arroz con pollo?
 Chicken with rice is my favorite.”

 Tiny shrank back.
 “I know.
-The goats told me.”
+I’ve heard that about you.”

 “They say you would rather eat us than protect us,” she croaked before she covered her face with her wing and quickly added.
 “They don’t think you can protect anything.”